histogrammar/histogrammar-docs/specification/index.md

 ## **Sum:** sum of a given quantity

 Accumulate the (weighted) sum of a given quantity, calculated from the data.

+Sum differs from [Count](#count-sum-of-weights) in that it computes a quantity on the spot, rather than percolating a product of weight metadata from nested primitives.
+Also unlike weights, the sum can add both positive and negative quantities (weights are always non-negative).

 ### Summing constructor and required members